syncfusion-content/javascript-docs/js/RichTextEditor/Toolbar-Support.md

 {% endhighlight %}

-Add the following code in your script section.
+Add the following code example in your script section.

 {% highlight js %}